ZackZhouHB/zack-gitops-project/README.md

 *   **PeppaPig Exploratory Data Analysis:** This was a linguistic analysis project to evaluate the language, themes, and emotional tone of the children's show "Peppa Pig" (specifically, the first four seasons) to determine its suitability for a pre-kindergarten audience.
 *   **Pneumonia Detection from Chest X-Rays:** An end-to-end image classification project.
 It includes data acquisition from Kaggle, model training with PyTorch on AWS SageMaker, and deployment as a containerized Flask API with a web frontend.
 *   **Local MLOps Project**: demonstrates a complete MLOps workflow for a simple machine learning task in my local PC using Nvidia RTX3070Ti: classifying the Iris dataset.
 It integrates several key MLOps tools DVC, MLflow, and Airflow to create a versioned, reproducible, and automated pipeline.
+*   **[Electricity & Gas Consumption Analysis](./mlops/electricity-gas-analytic/):** A web-based dashboard that analyzes and visualizes energy consumption data from CSV files.
+It features a Python/Pandas backend for data processing and a modern React frontend (using Tailwind CSS and Chart.js) to display usage patterns, cost trends, and a professional report with savings recommendations.

 ### 4. [Python Automation Scripts](./Python_scripts/)